bhoomithyagaraju-cyber/Avishkaar/README.md

 - Wireless notifications using Wi-Fi
 - Low-cost and easy to implement

-## Hardware Components
+## System Components

+- IV Bottle Volume Input
-- ESP32
+- Drip Rate Input
+- Flow Rate Calculation Block
-- Load Cell
+- Integrator Block
-- HX711 Load Cell Amplifier
-- Buzzer
+- Remaining Volume Calculation
-- LED
+- Comparator Logic
-- OLED Display (Optional)
+- Alert Display System
-- Breadboard
-- Jumper Wires
-- Power Supply

 ## Working Principle

-1. The IV bottle is placed on the load cell.
+1. The initial IV bottle volume is provided as input.
-2. The load cell continuously measures the bottle's weight.
-3. The HX711 converts the analog signal into digital data.
-4. ESP32 processes the readings.
-5. When the weight falls below the threshold:
-   - The buzzer sounds.
-   - The LED turns on.
-   - A notification is sent to the user.
+2. The drip rate is set as a constant.
+3. Simulink calculates the fluid flow rate.
+4. An integrator simulates the gradual decrease in fluid level over time.
+5. The remaining fluid volume is continuously monitored.
+6. Threshold values are checked using comparator blocks.
+7. Alerts are generated based on the fluid level:
+   - Normal Status
+   - Warning Alert (below 50 mL)
+   - Empty Alert (0 mL)

 ## Applications